Democracy Schools Recognition Process

 Once designated as a Democracy School, individual schools will have the opportunity to renew their commitment to being a Democracy School every four years through targeted reflection on both their successes and continued opportunities for growth.

 Below is a brief overview of the process.

 To participate in this process, Illinois high schools create a school-based team of 6-8 individuals that consists of teachers from various disciplines, administration, and students.
-After participating in an orientation with the ICH Support Team, your Democracy School team works with colleagues at their school to survey a representative sample of students and staff to get data on the civic learning experiences, organizational supports, and civic engagement outcomes for students.
+After participating in an orientation with the ICH Support Team, your Democracy School team works with colleagues at their school to survey a representative sample of students and staff to get data on the civic learning experiences, organizational support, and civic engagement outcomes for students.

 4. Data Summary

 ICH Support Team will compile and share a dashboard summary of the collected survey data with schools, providing guidance as to how to read and analyze the data.

 ICH Support staff conduct an on-site interview with the team to discuss the team synthesis of self-assessment and survey data.
 In addition to this discussion, ICH Support staff meet with an administrator to discuss the next steps.